These are organized by a classification scheme developed exclusively for Cosma. More…

-Quantum Physics News Phys.org provides the latest news on quantum physics, wave particle duality, quantum theory, quantum mechanics, quantum entanglement, quantum teleportation, and quantum computing.
+Quantum Physics News The latest news on quantum physics, wave particle duality, quantum theory, quantum mechanics, quantum entanglement, quantum teleportation, and quantum computing.

 Quantum Physics News -- ScienceDaily News on quantum physics.
 Read current research on everything from quantum mechanics to quantum dots.
 Was Albert Einstein right?

 - Bringing atoms to a standstill: Miniaturizing...on January 21, 2021 at 9:31 pm